-For cleaning technical fabrics, such as those used in Bivvys, we recommend the use of Trakker Revive.
+For cleaning technical fabrics, such as those used in bivvies, we recommend the use of the Revive Shelter Complete Care Kit.

 DO NOT USE DETERGENTS OF ANY TYPE.
 These will strip away the protective coating of the fabric.